babylonchain/networks/bbn-test-4/parameters/README.md

   65535.
 - *ConfirmationDepth*: The number of confirmations required for transactions to be deep enough on the Bitcoin ledger so that their reversal is highly improbable.
-The inclusion of a transaction in a block means the confirmation depth for the transaction is `1`.
-More appended blocks further increment their confirmation depth.
+Inclusion of a transaction in a block means the confirmation depth for the transaction is `1`.
+More appended blocks further increment its confirmation depth.

 Rules specification: